 The Group's Heat Infra Business owns and operates three large-scale heat cogeneration plants ("CHP") in the Czech Republic and also owns and operates, through its wholly-owned subsidiary, PT, the most extensive district heating system in the Czech Republic, which supplies heat to the City of Prague.
-The Group is the largest heat supplier in terms of heat supplied to final consumers in the Czech Republic, supplying 2.7 terawatt hours ("TWh") (9.7 petajoules ("PJ")) and 2.3 TWh (8.3 PJ) of heat for the six months ended 30 June 2019 and 2018, respectively, and 4.1 TWh (14.7 PJ) and 4.2 TWh (15.2 PJ) of heat in the years ended 31 December 2018 and 2017, respectively.
+The Group is the largest heat supplier in terms of heat supplied to final consumers in the Czech Republic, supplying 4.1 terawatt hours ("TWh") (14.7 petajoules ("PJ")) and 4.2 TWh (15.2 PJ) of heat in the years ended 31 December 2018 and 2017, respectively.
 The heat generated in the Group's cogeneration power plants is supplied mainly to retail customers through a well-maintained and robust district heating systems.
-The Group also owns BERT, which is a leading heat and power producer in Hungary, operating in the Budapest area and delivering 1.0 TWh (3.7 PJ) of heat and 0.7 TWh of power in the six months ended 30 June 2019 and 2018, 1.8 TWh (6.4 PJ) of heat and 1.3 TWh of power in the year ended 31 December 2018 as compared to 1.9 TWh (6.9 PJ) of heat and 1.4 TWh of power in the year ended 31 December 2017.
+The Group also owns BERT, which is a leading heat and power producer in Hungary, operating in the Budapest area and delivering 1.8 TWh (6.4 PJ) of heat and 1.3 TWh of power in the year ended 31 December 2018 and 1.9 TWh (6.9 PJ) of heat and 1.4 TWh of power in the year ended 31 December 2017.
 The Group was also a significant producer of power in terms of electricity generated in the Czech Republic (including ancillary services reported by ERO) in 2018.
-Through its subsidiary EP Sourcing, a.s. ("EPS"), the Group's Heat Infra Business also deals in brown coal and other solid fuels and supplies these primarily to the Czech heat and power companies of the Group.
-In addition, through its subsidiary EP Cargo, a.s. ("EPC"), the Group's Heat Infra Business provides rail transport of brown coal and other bulk substrates for the Group companies including United Energy, a.s. ("UE"), Elektrárny Opatovice, a.s. ("EOP") and PLTEP and companies outside the Group.
+Through its subsidiary EPS, the Group's Heat Infra Business also deals in brown coal and other solid fuels and supplies these primarily to the Czech heat and power companies of the Group.
+In addition, through its subsidiary EP Cargo, a.s. ("EPC"), the Group's Heat Infra Business provides rail transport of brown coal and other bulk substrates for the

+Group companies including United Energy, a.s. ("UE"), Elektrárny Opatovice, a.s. ("EOP") and PLTEP and companies outside the Group.

-The Group's Gas Storage Business consists of NAFTA, Pozagas, SPP Storage, s.r.o. ("SPP Storage") and Nafta Speicher, which store natural gas mostly under long-term contracts in underground storage facilities located in the Czech Republic, Slovakia and Germany.
-The total capacity of the storage facilities of NAFTA, SPP Storage, Pozagas and Nafta Speicher as of 30 June 2019 was 60.8 TWh.
+The Group's Gas Storage Business consists of NAFTA, Pozagas, SPP Storage, s.r.o. ("SPP Storage") and Nafta Speicher, which store natural gas under long-term contracts in underground storage facilities located in the Czech Republic, Slovakia and Germany.
+The total capacity of the storage facilities of NAFTA, SPP Storage, Pozagas and Nafta Speicher as of 31 December 2018 was 60.8 TWh.
 NAFTA also conducts certain exploration and production activities through its E&P division, whose results are however immaterial in the overall performance of the Group.